Lymphoedema Treatment Melbourne

 Aerobic activity

-Walking, cycling, and swimming are all effective in boosting circulation and lymph flow.
+Exercises such as walking, cycling, and swimming are all effective in boosting circulation and lymph flow.
+But when looking at this form of exercises, safety comes always first.

 Aquatic therapy